lammps/lammps/doc/src/bond_fene.rst

 Restrictions
 """"""""""""

-This bond style can only be used if LAMMPS was built with the MOLECULE package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+The *fene* bond style can only be used if LAMMPS was built with the MOLECULE package; the *fene/nm/split* bond style can only be used if LAMMPS was built with the EXTRA-MOLECULE package.
+See the :doc:`Build package <Build_package>` page for more info.

 You typically should specify :doc:`special_bonds fene <special_bonds>` or :doc:`special_bonds lj/coul 0 1 1 <special_bonds>` to use this bond